na-na-hi/renget/archive/tmd2character_orner.md

 Glare | Orner looks straight into your soul, freezing you in place.

 **SPECIAL BONUSES**
+!!! note You have a base of 10 IP and each Skill costs a certain amount of it to equip.
+    You have 15 points to spend.
+    0/10 IP | ▯▯▯▯▯▯▯▯▯▯
 IQ Skills Active/Inactive | Description of Skill | IP Cost
 ------ | :----: | ------
 1. Eᴍᴘᴛʏ | Vacant IQ slot. | N/A